Nevena Vukes: Biography

 Nevena Ristić was born on June 2, 1990, in Kragujevac, Serbia.

 She showed her love for acting as a girl, so she was part of a drama workshop in Kragujevac at the Elementary School, and later at the High School.
 In addition to acting, she also had interests in scouts and has been a part of the world scout organization since she was 10, with which she visited the beautiful forests and mountains of her country.

 Nevena often jokes that she spent more sleepless nights under a tent than in hotels.

 As a young girl, during high school, she actively trained hip-hop dance, athletics and later swimming.

-At the age of less than 18, Nevena left her hometown to study at the Faculty of Dramatic Arts in Belgrade.
-From those years, to the present day, professional journeys in the world of acting begin.

-As an acting student, in 2011 Nevena got her first leading role in the TV series Lime Blossom in the Balkans, which was broadcast on the national television in Serbia, RTS.
-Her first presentation to a wider audience resonated positively, and with that role Nevena's active work in the world of film and television began.
+Before turning 18, Nevena moved from her hometown to study at the Faculty of Dramatic Arts in Belgrade.
+In 2011, while still a student, she secured her first leading role in the TV series Lime Blossom in the Balkans, which aired on the Serbian national broadcaster, RTS.
+This role introduced her to a wider audience and marked the beginning of her career in film and television.

-Her youthful look with a mature look has become a recognizable stamp of this young actress.

 Then began a series of film and television projects.

 In 2013 she got a film role outside the borders of her country for the first time in the Macedonian film The Piano Room, and in 2014 he got a role in the Dutch film The Sky Above Us and in the short film Mary's Episode co-produced by Serbia and Canada, and film Lafty and the Man in Black, co-production of Saudi Arabia and Serbia.